 Pepper regularly handles investments for SBICs located throughout the United States.
 Our clients have invested at all stages of development of portfolio companies, including seed- and early-stage, growth, mezzanine and buyouts.
 Clients have invested across all industry sectors, including e-commerce, biotechnology, health, telecommunications, information technology, manufacturing, distribution, outsourcing, publishing and retail.
 Portfolio companies are both privately held and publicly traded.
 Several of our clients sponsor or have relationships with incubators/accelerators.
 Pepper has an extensive merger and acquisition practice and is accustomed to regularly representing buyout, growth equity, debt and venture capital investors.

 Counsel to Portfolio Companies

 We are experienced in all aspects of representing portfolio companies.
 We have helped companies grow from their initial incorporation and negotiation of their initial small contracts into large multi-national businesses.
 We advise growing businesses with respect to strategic alliances, technology licenses, incentive compensation plans, protection of intellectual property, personnel matters, securities compliance, relationships with suppliers and customers, banking and other financial relationships, and creditor rights matters.
 We have a large securities practice that handles public offerings on behalf of issuers and underwriters.

 Support of the SBIC Industry

 Pepper has sponsored and helped organize numerous seminars on the formation and operation of SBICs.
-Members of the firm are frequent speakers concerning the SBIC program at industry meetings and the SBIA Venture Capital Institute, as well as at gatherings of prospective investors, accountants, lawyers, development officials, venture capitalists and businesspeople.
+Members of the firm are frequent speakers concerning the SBIC program at industry meetings, as well as at gatherings of prospective investors, accountants, lawyers, development officials, venture capitalists and businesspeople.
 Our lawyers regularly meet with SBIA and SBA officials concerning industry policies and practices.